 - Unavailable Class: The class I need is no longer offered or not offered when I need it?

 This issue is common, but usually dealt with on a case-by-case basis.
 Usually the simple solution is a substitution for an equivalent class that is offered.
 Consult your advisor, and s/he can make recommendations and request the substitutions.
 These substitutions usually apply to a specific program, so if a class is needed for both a certificate and a degree, you may need two substitutions.

 - Test-out: I already have the skills required for the class I'm supposed to take.
 Can I test out?

 - Some classes have standardized test-out procedures, and others do not, or are dealt with on a case-by-case basis.
 You'll need to consult with the Program Chair of the course or the Division Director (i.e. Math, English, etc..) to determine the policy for that course.

 - Note that CPCC does not award credit for prior experience

 - I have an industry recognized certification (CCNA, A+, etc.) Can it take the place of a class?

 - Several nationally recognized industry certifications may be substituted for classes.
 Ask your Program Chair for more information if you hold an industry certification.

 - Note that due to the inherent rapid and continual changes in Information Technology, certifications will only be considered for course substitutions that are less than 5 years old regardless of expiration date.

 I Still Have Questions - Who Can I Ask for Help?

-If you need one-on-one assistance with your questions about your degree path and the options available to you, you should first schedule an appointment with the IT Curriculum Coach Stephen Rice.
-If for some reason he is not available, we recommend that you contact a faculty advisor in your course of study.
+If you need one-on-one assistance with your questions about your degree path and the options available to you, you should first schedule an appointment with our IT Recruiter Kawan Bilal.
+If for some reason she is not available, we recommend that you contact a faculty advisor in your course of study.
 You may also visit either the IT Advanced Lab during normal business hours (or when a lab assistant who specializes in your area of need is scheduled to be in the lab) and someone may be able to assist you.
 Make certain to bring your program evaluation with you to your advisement session.